 The man depends on the woman to a degree, and the woman depends on the man to a degree.

-Role in a relationship has to do with function, not person.
+Role in a relationship has to do with function and orientation, not person.

 If the Lord Jesus Christ and the Holy Spirit operate under authority, should not the wife as well?
 It is not a matter of her person but her role.
 As the Holy Spirit is no less God than the Father or Son, so the woman is no less a person than her husband.